 Creates an instance of Package.

-Returns the content of package.json
+Returns the content of package.json in package directory.
+This field

-first initiated.
+stays null when Package first initiated.
 If you want to use this before

-any other method that affects package.json (install
+any other method that affects package.json (install, uninstall -with save

-), you need to run forceReloadJson()
+option-, init), you need to run forceReloadJson().

 Returns the package directory.